4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Enable or disable automatic ingame update notification on join
 update-notify: true

-#Blocks all "/<pluginname>:<command>" from tabcompleting and from executing
+#Blocks all "/<pluginname>:<command>"
+block-plugin-named-commands-tabcomplete: true
-block-plugin-named-commands: true
+block-plugin-named-commands-execution: true

 #Set true if you are using the bungeecord version and want to block commands via plugin:<pluginname>
 #If true the groupsystem in this config will be disabled
 bungee-mode: false
+#If the proxy has a different ip and enter the proxys ip
+#Make sure the port is open
+#If you change these values, the server has to be restarted
+ip: 127.0.0.1
+port: 1550

 groups:
   #If no group is set via the permission plhide.group.<group> this will be applied